nikanique/spring-rest-framework-tutorial/docs/source/GenericControllers.rst

 Methods
 ^^^^^^^

-- **getDTO()**: Returns the class type of the DTO used for serializing/deserializing the model's data.
+- **getDTO()**: This method returns the class type of the DTO used for both deserializing the request body and serializing the response data.

     .. code-block:: java